UnderstandLingBV/Tuktu/README.md

 # Modeller

 Instead of writing configuration files yourself, you can make use of a graphical modeller that saves a lot of work and makes configuration creation dead simple.
 The modeller is a separate project that can be found [here](https://github.com/NTPape/tuktumodeller).

+The modeller can also be downloaded from the following URL [http://tuktu.et4it.nl/downloads/modeller-1.0.zip](http://tuktu.et4it.nl/downloads/modeller-1.0.zip)

 # Examples